 Wood fired ovens work by creating a small fire within a chamber with a solid floor and insulation overhead.
-Due to the insulation the heat gradually builds to very high temperatures which are perfect for cooking pizzas.
+Due to the insulation the heat gradually builds to very high temperatures of over 370°C (700°F) which are perfect for cooking pizzas.
 From creating the initial fire to cooking a pizza generally takes from 1 to 2 hours.
-Once the oven is hot the fire is moved to the size so that a pizza made be inserted.
+Once the oven is hot the fire is moved to the side or back so that a pizza made be inserted.
 At first the oven may be used to cook pizza, however as it gradually cools other dishes which take less heat may be cooked in the residual heat.
 The oven insulation means that the oven may remain hot for many hours (12+).
 Whether built of brick or cob, the ovens are aesthetically pleasing and will add to a property's value and are generally admired by friends and family.
 Wood fired ovens are known for the cooking of pizzas however they are very versatile in that they can further be used to bake bread, cook steak, roast meats, and prepare items such as sun dried tomatoes.

 Building of a pizza oven is fairly straight forward and requires completion of the following steps:

-- Foundation (Out of wood, brick, stone etc)
+- Foundation (out of wood, brick, stone etc).

-- Hearth of firebricks
+- Hearth insulation.

-- Dome (Out of brick or clay)
+- Dome (out of brick or clay).

 - Chimney and flue.

-- Insulation (Out of vermiculite, perlite, fire blanket or a mix)
+- Insulation (out of vermiculite, perlite, fire blanket or a mix).

 Pizza Oven Types

-Pizzas have been in since the 18th century, and along with the evolution of pizza, the methods of preparing a pizza have also evolved.
+Pizzas have been in existence since the 18th century, and along with the evolution of pizza, the methods of preparing a pizza have also evolved.
 Today, you will find a huge variety of pizza ovens in the market offering various ways to make the perfect pizza.
 The ovens vary in shape, size, capacity, mobility, as well as locations they can be placed at.

 When building a pizza oven, most people get confused when it comes to choosing the shape of the oven.
 We've seen both Rectangular Barrel oven domes and Round Igloo oven domes in use.
 In bakeries and eateries, we usually see the Rectangular Barrel.
 Both the domes cook the same way and none of them leaves cold spots in your pizza or bread.
 Professionals use Rectangular Barrel Domes because it gives them more space and allows them to make more pizzas at a time.
 For personal (home) use, space and quantity are not an issue so either shape would suffice.
 Both the domes take the same amount of time to heat up.